qixwang/mc-docs.zh-cn/articles/mysql/quickstart-create-mysql-server-database-using-arm-template.md

 read serverName &&
-echo "Enter a name for the new resource group where the server will exist:" && read resourceGroupName && echo "Enter an Azure region (for example, centralus) for the resource group:" && read location && echo "Enter the Azure Database for MySQL server's administrator account name:" && read adminUser &&
+echo "Enter a name for the new resource group where the server will exist:" && read resourceGroupName && echo "Enter an Azure region (for example, chinaeast2) for the resource group:" && read location && echo "Enter the Azure Database for MySQL server's administrator account name:" && read adminUser &&